palewire/first-visual-story/readthedocs/index.rst

 First Graphics App
 ==================

-A step-by-step guide to publishing standalone story from a dataset.
+A step-by-step guide to publishing a standalone story from a dataset.

 This tutorial will show you how journalists at America’s top news organizations escape rigid content-management systems to publish custom interactive graphics on deadline.
-You will get hands-on experience in every stage of the development process, writing JavaScript, HTML and CSS withing a publishing framework.
+You will get hands-on experience in every stage of the development process, writing JavaScript, HTML and CSS within a Node.JS framework.
 You won't stop until you've deployed a working application on the World Wide Web.

 ******************
 What you will make